 The best part: all you have to do to understand your company’s culture is to ask your employees what they think.
 The hard part: you have to develop compelling employee survey questions about your culture.

-We’ve broken down 15 examples of employee survey questions about company culture to get you started.
+We’ve broken down 15 examples of employee survey questions about company culture to help you collect effective employee feedback.

 What Is a Workplace Culture Survey?